|Director Becky Quintieri

 The Food Service Section of the Flagler County Detention Facility is responsible for providing three nutritional meals per day to the inmate population.
 The inmates are also charged a daily meal fee but are not discriminated against if they do not have funds to pay.
 The emphasis of the food service section is quality control, cost effectiveness and food service education of the inmate workers.

-The reception area is located in the jail lobby.
-This area's responsibilities are varied, but generally include:
+The reception areas are located in the Jail Lobby, Detention Administration and Visitation Center.
+The responsibilities of these areas are varied, but generally include:

 - Scheduling inmate visitation

 The Personnel of the Detention Facility are alsoresponsible for: